 For the remaining spices I went on the recommendation of a Moroccan Fulbright student.
 One thing he told me is that there are some spices/ingredients which we can't get here because they are native to Morocco and other Mediterranean regions.
 One of these ingredients is chufa, the tuber of a plant that grows in Southern Europe, North Africa, and the island of Madagascar.

 All in all, ras el hanout, is what gives Moroccan food its characteristic flavor.
 Making your own spice blend can be very rewarding Ever since I first made my own chili powder a number of years ago, I've been fascinated with making my own spice blends.

-You can also use this authentic Moroccan spice blend: ras el hanout in marinades, just mix with olive oil and pour over beef or chicken.
+What are the ras al hanout uses?
+Add it to marinades, just mix with olive oil and pour over beef or chicken.
 You can also use it as a dry rub.
 For example, just pat it over a roaster chicken and bake it.
 It's delicious!
 Sprinkle over pita bread for a savory snack as well.
 The possibilities are endless.